Security vs Privacy. How to keep yourself and your data safe online and offline

 Photo by Jeremy Bezanger on Unspalsh.com

 There are a number of ways that you can protect yourself.
 For example, when browsing the web you can use a data encryption software in order to avoid middle-man attacks and eavesdroppers if you are using a public WiFi or untrusted networks or even at home as some internet service providers also keep track of your online activity for extended periods of time, meaning that a leak on their behalf could potentially result in a breach of your privacy.
-In terms of software you can use either Tor or a VPN (Virtual Private Network) to encrypt your connection or change your location, which we have looked at in one of our previous posts, which can be found here.
+In terms of software you can use either Tor or a VPN (Virtual Private Network) to encrypt your connection or change your location.

 Photo by Privecstasy on Unspalsh.com